limestone-finance/limestone-api/README.md

 ----------------------------------------------

-### Get historical price for a single currency
+### Get the historical price for a single currency
-To get historical prices use `getHistoricalPrice` method.
+To get the historical price use the `getHistoricalPrice` method.
 ```js
 const price = await limestone.getHistoricalPrice("AR", {
   date: new Date("2021-03-30T12:35:09")